This committee is no longer active. This webpage provides a record of its activities.

-New: Drive to Excellence "Enterprise GIS" project
+Drive to Excellence "Enterprise GIS" project

-This component concerns operational aspects of GIS within state government, based upon a comprehensive analysis of existing uses of GIS and its potential for enhancing state government operations and services.
-The analysis, primarily provided by Applied Geographics, serves as the basis for recommending enterprise solutions to technical aspects of GIS services for state government.
+This component concerned operational aspects of GIS within state government, based upon a comprehensive analysis of existing uses of GIS and its potential for enhancing state government operations and services.
+The analysis, primarily provided by Applied Geographics, served as the basis for recommending enterprise solutions to technical aspects of GIS services for state government.
 Opportunities identified include broad Geospatial Coordination, Technical Infrastructure, and Technical Support.
 These opportunities are identified in an Enterprise GIS Opportunity Assessment.

 Community Stakeholder Input

 Data Work Groups.
 The MSDI work groups contributed to the strategic plan for statewide GIS adopted by the Council in June 2004, A Foundation for Coordinated GIS: Minnesota’s Spatial Data Infrastructure.
-They are continuing their work to support further development of plan details and their implementation.

 Geospatial Architecture Committee.
 The Geospatial Architecture